Wang4XD/Medical-Multi-Agent/README.md

 Quick Start:

-1. Set the API_KEY in the env file
+1. Create the .env file and complete the configuration of API_KEY and URL

 2. Download the corresponding weight file into the model folder